The Magnus Archives: Sequel

 On 24 October 2022, it was announced that a sequel was in the works and would be funded through Kickstarter.
 On 30 October 2022, the title was revealed to be The Magnus Protocol.
 On 14 December 2023, the release date was revealed to be 18 January 2024.

-The podcast revolves around Office of Incident, Assessment, and Response employees Alice Dyer, Samama "Sam" Khalid, and their coworkers.
+The podcast revolves around Office of Incident, Assessment, and Response (O.I.A.R.) employees Alice Dyer, Samama "Sam" Khalid, and their co-workers.
+It is based in a separate timeline from The Magnus Archives, one where the Institute burned to the ground in 1999, and Sam and Alice are haunted by its legacy.
+The O.I.A.R. 'processes paranormal activity reports' (much like the 'statements' from the original podcast) with their algorithm FR3-d1.